alexandre-barroso/CaminhosDiscursivos/README.md

 4. Vectors are loaded from a language-specific SQLite fastText store.
 5. When the corpus is sufficiently informative, a corpus-local Word2Vec space is initialized from pretrained vectors and refined on the corpus.
 6. PCA builds a reduced geometric space.
+7. Candidate intermediate@misc{barroso2026discursivepathswebapp,
+  author       = {Barroso, A. M.}, title        = {Discursive Paths WebApp}, year         = {2026},
+  howpublished = {Computer program.
+Registration no. BR5120260042356}, note         = {Registered on June 16, 2026.
+National Institute of Industrial Property (INPI)}
-7. Candidate intermediate words are selected by persistence near the segment between the two query terms across several PCA dimensions.
+} words are selected by persistence near the segment between the two query terms across several PCA dimensions.
 8. Reports and figures are localized according to the selected UI language.

 ### Minimal Local Audit Run